CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 <a name="Email"></a>
 ** Email (Custom Option) **

-The email configuration information is optional and presented only if selected on the Welccome screen during the first installation or upgrade.
+The email configuration information is optional and presented only if selected on the Welcome screen during the first installation or upgrade.
 Email configuration is required for self-service "forgot password" requests.
+No other functionality or alerts utilize the email setup.
+All alerts will be sent to the Dashboard "Inbox".

 CIS-CAT Pro Dashboard utilizes the Grails mail plugin that supports SMTP servers.
-By default, an unsecured mail server is assumed and configured to at `localhost` on port `25`.
-This can be modified by expanding the advanced properties for email setup.
+Expand the advanced properties for additional email setup.

 <a name="LDAP"></a>
 ** Active Directory - LDAP/S (Custom Option) **